A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 In this budget travel guide to Copenhagen, I’ll cover the best things to see and do.

-I’ll include a section about free things to do in Copenhagen, as well as fun and affordable attractions.
+I’ll include a section about free things to do in Copenhagen, such as exploring Nyhavn, the Copenhagen Public Library, Freetown Christiania and more.
+I will also include other fun and affordable attractions like Tivoli Gardens, taking a canal tour, and others.

-Also, I’ll talk about the best places to eat and how to get around.
+Also, I’ll talk about the best places to eat, where to stay on a budget, and how to get around.

 Best Things To See in Copenhagen: